edtechjeff/edtechjeff/HowTo/Intune/MACUmbrella/README.md

 **THIS STEP IS ONLY NEEDED IF YOU WANT TO HIDE THE VPN CLIENT**

 Copy HideVPN.sh into Pre-Install Script.
 Script is link below.
 If you're not using Umbrella you can skip this step.
-*This moves your license file to the license file location also you must edit the script for it work.

 [HideVPN.sh](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Intune/MACUmbrella/HideVPN.sh)